367943 Duende: Risks

 The table above uses Sentry's stony asteroid density of 2600 kg/m3, Sentry's atmospheric entry velocity (Vimpact) of 12.7 km/s, and an angle of 45 degrees.

 For kinetic energy at atmospheric entry, 3.3 Mt is equivalent to DF-4, 9 Mt is equivalent to Ivy Mike and 15.6 Mt is equivalent to Castle Bravo.
 For air burst energy, 530 kt is equivalent to W88 and 2.9 Mt is equivalent to R-12 Dvina.

 Naming

 This minor planet was named after the duende, fairy- or goblin-like mythological creatures from Iberian, Latin American and Filipino folklore.
-The approved naming citation was published by the Minor Planet Center 17 November 2013 (M.P.C.
+The approved naming citation was published by the Minor Planet Center on 17 November 2013 (M.P.C.
 85916).